Best DRS-IAR loadout in Battlefield 6

 • Accessory: 50MW Blue (20)

-This thing kicks like a mule, so first things first, you'll want the Double-Port Brake and Ribbed Stubby foregrip to control the recoil.
-These are unlocked at Mastery 13 and 21, respectively, so use the Single-Port Brake and Alloy Vertical grip until that point.
+This thing kicks like a mule, so first things first, you'll want the Convertor Linear Comp and 6H64 foregrip to control the recoil.
+The Convertor shifts the recoil pattern to be more vertical, which is always much easier to control.
+On the other hand, the 6H64 simply provides a massive reduction to recoil at the cost of ADPS accuracy and movement speed while moving, but it's not as brutal as it sounds.
+Use the Single-Port Brake and Alloy Vertical grip until you've unlocked their upgraded counterparts.
 These aren't quite as strong, but they do the same job.

-With the recoil under control, I use the Light 16.5" Fluted barrel and 50MW Blue laser to improve aim down sights accuracy.
+With the recoil under control, I use the Light 16.5" Fluted barrel and 50MW Blue laser to improve aim down sights accuracy, which also helps to counteract the downsides of the 6H64 grip.
 The DRS has a fair bit of deviation at base, so this goes a long way in making it feel more consistent at range.
-Plus, since we're not using a grip that hurts accuracy, these are straight-up enhancements over the base performance.
-These are both very late-level attachments (Mastery 37 and 26, respectively), so use the Heavy or Extended 20" LE barrels until then.
+These are both very late level attachments (Mastery 37 and 26, respectively), so use the Heavy or Extended 20" LE barrels until then.

 The DRS-IAR also has tons of magazine options, ranging from the standard 30 rounds all the way up to 60 rounds, with fast mag variants to boot.
-We won't be using any of them, sorry, mainly because they get annoyingly expensive.
-Plus, since the DRS shoots relatively slowly at 771 RPM, it's not essential to have a larger mag anyhow.
+Since we have five points spare, I recommend grabbing the upgraded 30-round fast mag for slightly quicker reloads.

 Your final 10 points should go to an optic, and this is largely down to your own preference.
 However, I'll vouch for the Mini Flex 1.00x and RO-M 1.75x, depending on the map.
 These are both very clean, unobtrusive sights that work well with the DRS's intended range and visual jumpiness.